-Higher Education Legal Services (HELS) provides FREE immigration legal services to students, staff, and faculty at San Diego and Imperial Valley Counties community and state colleges.
+Higher Education Legal Services (HELS) provides FREE immigration legal services to students, staff, and faculty at San Diego and Imperial Counties community and state colleges.
 Highly qualified legal practitioners provide culturally competent, trauma-informed, reliable expertise to the campus community.
-Virtual and in-person appointments are available, however, on-site appointments are only at the following college campuses: CSU San Marcos and San Diego State University, MiraCosta College, Cuyamaca College, Southwestern College, and San Diego City College.
+Virtual and in-person appointments are available, however, on-site appointments are currently only at the following campuses:

 *CSU San Marcos and San Diego State students, staff, and faculty: your immediate family members are also eligible for our services!

 *CSU students can continue to receive free immigration legal services for TWO YEARS after graduation!

 CA Employment Development Department – Unemployment and Other Benefits

 San Diego Immigrant Rights Consortium (SDIRC) – Relief fund for those that do not qualify for unemployment

 In a national report from November 2021, CAP analysis finds that DACA recipient households pay $6.2 billion in federal taxes and $3.3 billion in state and local taxes each year — that’s $9.5 billion that support communities across America.

 Approximately 29,000 healthcare workers, including doctors, nurses, dentists, physician assistants, and pharmacists, rely on DACA protections to be able to provide critical care to communities across the country.
 (The Center for American Progress)

 DACA recipients and their households are critical, too, in local economies.
 After taxes, these households hold $25.3 billion in spending power.
 They own 68,000 homes, making $760 million in mortgage payments and $2.5 billion in rental payments annually, money that could be in jeopardy if DACA goes away.